Maronato/jellyfin-plugin-polyglot/README.md

 1. Install [jellyfin-plugin-ldapauth](https://github.com/jellyfin/jellyfin-plugin-ldapauth) and configure it
 2. Go to **Polyglot → LDAP tab**
 3. Enable **LDAP Integration**
-4. Add group mappings (e.g., "Portuguese Users" → Portuguese language)
+4. Add group mappings (e.g., "Spanish Users" → Spanish language)
 5. Set priorities if users might be in multiple groups (higher priority wins)

 When a new user logs in via LDAP, Polyglot checks their groups and assigns the matching language automatically.